What Are the Causes & Symptoms of Dry Mouth, and How Do You Get Rid of It?

 A dry mouth, also known as xerostomia, occurs when your salivary glands are not producing enough saliva in your mouth.
 Often, this happens when you are dehydrated and do not have enough fluid to produce enough saliva.
 Another common reason you may experience dry mouth is if you are nervous or anxious.

-A dry mouth can be caused by a medical condition or an underlying problem, including:
+In addition to the above causes of a dry mouth, other causes include a medical condition or an underlying problem, including:

 If you are not producing enough saliva, you may notice these signs and symptoms of a dry mouth most or all of the time: